Goal-guided Generative Prompt Injection Attack on Large Language Models: Abstract

 \section{Abstract}

 Current large language models (LLMs) provide a strong foundation for large-scale user-oriented natural language tasks.
-A large number of users can easily inject adversarial text or instructions through the user interface, thus causing LLMs model security challenges.
-Although there is currently a large amount of research on prompt injection attacks, most of these black-box attacks use heuristic strategies.
+Numerous users can easily inject adversarial text or instructions through the user interface, thus causing LLM model security challenges.
+Although there is currently much research on prompt injection attacks, most of these black-box attacks use heuristic strategies.
 It is unclear how these heuristic strategies relate to the success rate of attacks and thus effectively improve model robustness.
-To solve this problem, we redefine the goal of the attack: to maximize the KL divergence between the conditional probabilities of the clean text and the adversarial text.
-Furthermore, we prove that maximizing the KL divergence is equivalent to maximizing the Mahalanobis distance between the embedded representation $x$ and $x'$ of the clean text and the adversarial text when the conditional probability is a Gaussian distribution and gives a quantitative relationship on $x$ and $x'$.
+To solve this problem, we redefine the goal of the attack: to maximize the KL-divergence between the conditional probabilities of the clean text and the adversarial text.
+Furthermore, we prove that maximizing the KL-divergence is equivalent to maximizing the Mahalanobis distance between the embedded representation $x$ and $x'$ of the clean text and the adversarial text when the conditional probability is a Gaussian distribution and gives a quantitative relationship on $x$ and $x'$.
 Then we designed a simple and effective goal-guided generative prompt injection strategy (G2PIA) to find an injection text that satisfies specific constraints to achieve the optimal attack effect approximately.
-It is particularly noteworthy that our attack method is a query-free black-box attack method with low computational cost.
+It is noteworthy that our attack method is a query-free black-box attack method with a low computational cost.
 Experimental results on seven LLM models and four datasets show the effectiveness of our attack method.